ErasmusMC-Bioinformatics/WeFaceNano/README.md

   - Select the input folder `testdata-small`
   - Choose a name for the results directory
   - Select `miniasm` as the assembler
-  - Check the box for `resFinder` tool
+  - Check the box for `BLAST` tool
-  - Leave everything else on their default settings:
+  - Leave everything else on the default settings:
     ![](screenshot.png)

 5. Click **Run**